bonnyr/wokwi-ds1820-custom-chip/README.md

 ### Read Power Supply
 The device behavior depends on the value of `deviceMode` attribute [see below](#devicemode) When configured in Parasitic mode, the chip will pull down the wire when requested to indicate as much.
-When configured in Vdd mode, the chip will leave the wire floating.
+When configured in VCC mode, the chip will leave the wire floating.

 ## Simulation behaviour
 Since the implementation is intended to be used together with wokwi,